bstjohn/bpe_capstone/README.md

 ## Fa/Wi '14-'15 - Portland State University, Team C

 ### License Infromation
 This project is protected by the GPL 2.0 license.
+For full license information, see LICENSE file.

 ### Overview
 Our goal in this Capstone project is to create a front-end web interface for the Bonneville Power Administration (BPA).
 This interface allows users to easily create and send queries to the BPA's database.
 Some features include a status meter, savable queries, and a dashboard so that users are able to submit multiple queries at once and monitor the jobs' status.